nanoos-pnw/NCEI-archiving/README.md

 - [NCEI NetCDF Templates v2.0](https://www.nodc.noaa.gov/data/formats/netcdf/v2.0/)
 - [Attribute Conventions Dataset Discovery (ACDD)](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery).
 This ESIP-hosted site is now the official ACDD documentation.
 The [ERDDAP documentation](http://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#globalAttributes) also has useful information in a useful format.

+## NCEI Disclaimer

+*The recommendations provided by NCEI staff on the issues and documents in this repository are primarily for the NANOOS archival process at NCEI.
+While some of the information might be useful and applicable to other data sets, these are not blanket statements for all of NCEI's archival procedures.*

 ## Other NANOOS or NANOOS-related data archived on NCEI